zawilirsyad/Javascript-2-/README.md

 Once filtered, the matching numbers are sorted in ascending order, and the sorted array is logged to the console.

 ## How to Run the Program
-Clone the repository or download the source files.
+1. Clone the repository or download the source files.
-Open the index.js file.
+2. Open the index.js file.
-Run the JavaScript code in your preferred environment (browser or Node.js).
+3. Run the JavaScript code in your preferred environment (browser or Node.js).
-Author